louislam/dockge/README.md

 # Dockge

-A fancy, easy-to-use and reactive docker stack (`compose.yaml`) manager.
+A fancy, easy-to-use and reactive docker `compose.yaml` stack manager.

-Dockge is built on top of [Compose V2](https://docs.docker.com/compose/migrate/). `compose.yaml` as known as `docker-compose.yml`
+Dockge is built on top of [Compose V2](https://docs.docker.com/compose/migrate/). `compose.yaml`  is as known as `docker-compose.yml`.

 ## ⭐ Features

-- Focus on `docker-compose.yml` stack management
+- Focus on `compose.yaml` stack management
-- Interactive editor for `docker-compose.yml`
+- Interactive editor for `compose.yaml`
-- Interactive web terminal for containers and any docker commands
+- Interactive web terminal for containers and docker commands
+- Reactive
-- Reactive - Everything is just responsive.
+   - Everything is just responsive.
 Progress and terminal output are in real-time
-- Easy-to-use & fancy UI - If you love Uptime Kuma's UI/UX, you will love this too
+- Easy-to-use & fancy UI
+   - If you love Uptime Kuma's UI/UX, you will love this too
-- Convert `docker run ...` command into `docker-compose.yml` file
+- Convert `docker run ...` command into `compose.yaml` file

 ## 🔧 How to Install